Javier-ppp/BML-Deep-Klaman-filter-prediction/README.md

 - Published dataset adapted for this version
 - Split into multiple files (due to GitHub's 100MB file limit)
 - Includes splitting and stitching function to reassemble dataset

+**Validation **

+created validation datasets from the PLEAID dataset from building A rooms 67,69 and 71 where selected
+67- energy savings case
+69 - comfort case
+71- passive